 Nia Sharma Is The Only Love Of My Life Says Reyhna On Being Blamed For Donal-Prateek's Break-Up!

 There were rumours of Ek Deewana Tha actress Donal Bisht dating director Prateek Shah.
 But recently, it was said that the duo broke-up and Reyhna Pandit is the reason behind Donal and Prateek's break-up.
 A source was quoted by Tellychakkar as saying, "Donal and Prateek are no longer in a relationship.
 Prateek is dating actress Reyhna Pandit, the antagonist from his directorial show, Manmohini, which airs on Zee TV."
 But, the actress denied the rumours.
-In fact, she was shocked with the report!
+In fact, she was shocked by the report!

 Is Reyhna The Reason Behind Donal & Prateek’s Break-up?

 When asked whether she is dating Prateek, she told Bollywoodlife, "No. No way."
-When revealed regarding Prateek and Donal's break-up, Reyhna said, "I was in a five year relationship and I have broken up.
+When told about Prateek and Donal's break-up, Reyhna said, "I was in a five year relationship and I have broken up.
 Prateek is a good friend, and yeah he is of the same age so we bond well."

 ‘You've Given Me The Biggest Shock Of My Life’